-What are Dragging Her Paws?
+What are Dragging Paws?

 Dogs who are dragging their paws are most likely unaware of the placement of their feet.
-This will occur when there is a loss of communication between the brain and nerves, which can be because a nerve has been stretched, cut or bruised.
+This can occur when there is a loss of communication between the brain and nerves, which can be because a nerve has been stretched, cut or bruised.
 Here are some illnesses that may cause your dog to drag their paws:

 - Degenerative myelopathy